-In 2019, we will mark the 150th anniversary of his birth.
+This year, we remember the 150th anniversary of his birth.
 And 40 years less, that is 110 years, will have passed since the birth of another renowned Slovenian painter – Zoran Mušič.
 See the permanent exhibition of his works at the National Gallery where all images of his life are shown.

 200 years since the first visit to the Škocjan Caves

 The Škocjan Caves are one of the greatest karst landmarks.
 Here, the River Reka carved the largest known underground canyon in the world.
 The Škocjan Caves were the first Slovenian site to be included on the UNESCO World Natural and Cultural Heritage List.
-The year 2019 will mark the 200th anniversary of the first recorded visit to the Škocjan Caves.
+The year 2019 also marks the 200th anniversary of the first recorded visit to Škocjan Caves.
 Why not visit them yourselves and witness the mighty power of natural forces and this incredible underground backdrop?

 A walk around Prekmurje

 One year after World War I ended, the territory of former Austria-Hungary was divided again.
 Prekmurje was given by the Paris Peace Treaty to Slovenia or the then Kingdom of Serbs, Croats and Slovenes.
-The annexation of Prekmurje to its motherland is marked in Slovenia on 17 August, a national holiday, which will be particularly festive next year due to the 100th anniversary of this turning point for Prekmurje.
+The annexation of Prekmurje to its motherland is celebrated in Slovenia on 17 August, a national holiday, which will be particularly joyous this year due to the 100th anniversary of this turning point for Prekmurje.

 This region is worth visiting and exploring year round.
 When in Goričko, visit Grad Castle, the largest fortress in Slovenia.
 Stop on the Island of Love and in the nearby mill on the Mura River, which used to be very common on this river.
 Plečnik's masterpiece in Pomurje – a church in Bogojina – is also something special.
 In the spring, you can step through the Door to Pomurje by Lake Sobota and go to the Expanoexhibition pavilion, where you can learn about all the secrets of Pomurje in an interactive way.